 This past week I had the privilege of attending the annual “Liftoff to Literacy” day at a primary school in Kampala, Uganda.
 The final event in a week of literacy-themed activities, the school had organized a giant celebration for the students and guests.
-As a volunteer with Uganda Hands for Hope, an education-based NGO that makes its library of books available to schools in the community, I was lucky enough tag along.
+As an intern with Uganda Hands for Hope, an education-based community organization that makes its library of books available to schools in the community, I was lucky enough tag along.
 The highlight of the event, judging by the reactions of the students, was a skit put on by their teachers, who played newly elected government officials all trying, and mostly failing, to read their oath of office.
-It was a classic morality play but, more than that, it was classic comedy at its best, with the words often hard to hear over the laughs of the students, all jostling to get the best view of the show.
+It was classic comedy at its best, with the words often hard to hear over the laughs of the students, all jostling to get the best view of the show.

 Then in November and December, Emma gave us a great update on her workshops with the children:

 Four workshops were conducted with 80 pupils ranging in age from 7-13 at St. Charles Luwanga P.S., St. Barnabas P.S., and Uganda Hands for Hope in Kampala, Uganda.
 All spoke English as a second language and all workshops were mixed-gender.

 Feedback from the headmaster of St. Charles Luwanga Primary School:

 “It was my first time to see such workshops and, I was inspired with the performance you did.
 It stimulates the mind and set your mood and the sense of humor.
 It did wonders on the side of kids… wow!
 They were motivated, excited, and now they are asking me when you are coming back again!
 Now those whose classes you didn't visit are yearning to do workshops with you, because the pupils in P.4 &5 (grades 4 and 5) shared the happiness they enjoyed in your workshops with them.